jwhiteman/lucidsimple-blog/_posts/2014-08-01-deriving-y-in-erlang.md

 comments: true
 ---

+> This post is slightly out of date and I'm planning on rewriting it soon.
+>
+> In the meantime...

 ### Understanding Y

 Let's talk about the Y-Combinator.
 If you're not hip to what that is, here is a challenge